platformsh/platformsh-docs/src/configuration/routes/cache.md

   enabled: true
   cookies: ["foo"]
 ```
 The cache key will depend on the value of the `foo` cookie in the request.
+Other cookies will be ignored.

 **Type:** List